 Frequent asked questions

-Q: I would like to discover Bolivia by motorcycle with Bolivia Motorcycle Adventures but I don’t have a lot of off-road experience.
+Q: I would like to discover Bolivia by motorcycle with Bolivia Motorcycle Adventures but I don’t have a lot of dirt-road experience.

 A: We start slowly and on asphalt.
 The first day is your adapting learning day.
-BMA offers an appropriated off-road and Bolivia safety training before each tour (exept for Mission Impossible tour).
+BMA offers an appropriated dirt-road and Bolivia safety training before each tour (exept for Mission Impossible tour).

 Q: What do I have to know about riding in Bolivia?